CHUGGING THROUGH THE PAST

 There have been landslides.
 There have been avalanches.
 There has been a pandemic.
 But deep, deeper into the mountains that soar above us, the Denver & Rio Grande RR rattles on.

-The railroad in America, wrote historian Michael Kammen, evolved from techno-marvel (1840-1880) to corporate nemesis (1880-1930) to an object of pure nostalgia.
+The railroad in America, wrote historian Michael Kammen, evolved from techno-marvel (1840-1880) to corporate nemesis (1880-1930), finally becoming pure nostalgia.
 Along the route, from the Wabash Cannonball to the Super Chief, from Amtrak to Acela, trains have gotten us where we wanted to go.

 But only one train has made the journey timeless, and its whistle should be the final word.